 Authorities allowed detainees access to a lawyer of their choice, although the Hong Kong Bar Association reported that lawyers experienced obstruction at police stations and delays in seeing clients arrested during protests.
 Suspects were not detained incommunicado or held under house arrest.
 Interviews of suspects are required to be videotaped.

 e.
 Denial of Fair Public Trial

 The SAR’s courts are charged with interpreting those provisions of the Basic Law that address matters within the limits of the SAR’s autonomy.
 SAR courts also interpret provisions of the Basic Law that relate to central government responsibilities or the relationship between the central authorities and the SAR.
-The Court of Final Appeal may seek an interpretation of relevant provisions from the central government’s Standing Committee of the National People’s Congress (NPCSC).
-SAR courts must by law follow the NPCSC interpretations in cases involving central government jurisdiction, although judgments previously rendered are not affected.
-The NPCSC has issued five interpretations of the Basic Law since 1997.
-The most recent interpretation, issued in 2016, requires lawmakers to correctly, completely, and solemnly swear an oath to uphold the Basic Law and recognize the Hong Kong SAR as a part of China before taking office.
+The Court of Final Appeal may seek an interpretation of relevant provisions from the PRC central government’s Standing Committee of the National People’s Congress (NPC).
+SAR courts must by law follow the standing committee’s interpretations in cases involving central government jurisdiction, although judgments previously rendered are not affected.
+The standing committee has issued five interpretations of the Basic Law since 1997.
+The most recent, issued in 2016, requires lawmakers “to accurately, completely, and solemnly” swear an oath to uphold the Basic Law and recognize the Hong Kong SAR as a part of China before taking office.
 This ruling was the basis, in 2017, for disqualifying six opposition figures from taking their Legislative Council seats.

 Political Prisoners and Detainees

 Activists claimed the SAR increasingly used legal tools, such as denial of bail and pursuing minor charges, to detain prodemocracy figures.
 In one such case, the courts denied Jimmy Lai bail for fraud charges, which is a civil offense.
 While in custody, security forces charged Lai with “foreign collusion” under the NSL, a provision that is not well defined.